 Exploratory analyses

-of the first experimental night and the first block of each night
+Effect of the first experimental night and the first block of each night

 The first block of an experimental night was qualitatively different from the other blocks, as this was the only part of the night when the bats had not yet experienced a reversal.
 A similar argument can be made about the very first experimental night: before this night the bats had never experienced a reversal at all.
-Therefore, after examining the results of the analyses described above, we further analysis to specifically explore the effects of the first block of a night and the first night.
+Therefore, after examining the results of the analyses described above, we performed further analysis to specifically explore the effects of the first block of a night and the first night.

 The results of this analysis were consistent with the results of the confirmatory analysis, summarized in Figure 8 and Figure 9.
 The first block of a night had an effect on the Proprew: the bats made more visits to the rewarding option in the very first block of a night compared to all the later blocks.
 This effect was greater on the very first night compared to the later two nights, i.e., on the very first block of the very first night when the bats had experienced reward at only one option, and no reversals at all.

 Figure 8: Forest plot of the estimates of the effect of night, block, bin and their two-way interactions on the Proprew.
-Circles represent the means of the posterior distributions of the slope coefficients, thick horizontal lines represent 50% credible intervals; thin horizontal lines 89% credible intervals.
+Circles ( ) represent the means of the posterior distributions of the slope coefficients, thick horizontal lines represent 50% credible intervals; thin horizontal lines, 89% credible intervals.
 The numbers in bold are the means of the posterior distributions and 89% credible intervals

-Figure 9: Conditional effects plots show the effect of a particular predictor or interaction conditional on the value of the reference category of the predictor variables, sampling from the posterior distribution a) Conditional effects of first and later experimental nights on the Propb) Conditional effects of first and later blocks on the Proprew c) Conditional effects of the interaction of the first and later nights and first and later blocks on the Proprew
+Figure 9: Conditional effects plots show the effect of a particular predictor or interaction conditional on the value of the reference category of the predictor variables, sampling from the posterior distribution a) Conditional effects of first and later experimental nights on the Proprew b) Conditional effects of first and later blocks on the Proprew c) Conditional effects of the interaction of the first and later nights and first and later blocks on the Proprew

 Electronic Supplementary Material